Cuppixx/using-grapheneos.io/README.md

 <br><br>
 <ul>
 <li>I've never had much use for the <b>Auditor</b> or <b>Info</b> apps, tho they're nice to have.</li>
-<li>The default <b>Gallery</b> app is a rough experience — basic and clunky.<br>Thus <b>AvesLibre</b> has become my go-to media viewer.
+<li>The default <b>Gallery</b> app is a rough experience — basic and clunky.
+Thus <b>AvesLibre</b> (or just Aves) has become my go-to media viewer.
 It feels more like a desktop app, which is a vibe I also appreciate in the <b>Files</b> app.</li>
-<li>One of the things I really like about GrapheneOS is that it doesn't try to hide the file system.<br>With the default <b>Files</b> app, you can easily browse the contents of your device without artificial limitations.
+<li>One of the things I really like about GrapheneOS is that it doesn't try to hide the file system.
+With the default <b>Files</b> app, you can easily browse the contents of your device without artificial limitations.
 That's rare these days.</li>
 </ul>
 The rest of the built-in apps generally do their job well enough that I haven't felt the need to replace them.
 <br><br>